-Two laboratories at the Regional Veterinary and Food Control Authorities': bacteriological analyses.
+One laboratorie at the East Regional Veterinary and Food Control Authorities': bacteriological analyses.

 (d) 1.4 Methods used in the examination of the samples in the framework of the programme.

 Description of the used microbiological or virological tests: Two bacteriological tests are used: ISO 6579 Annex D for samples specified in the Zoonosis Directive (pooled faecal samples, crate litter, meconium, chickens).